 At this point everyone in the high council stared at Stephen, because his face became as bright as an angels.
 This was Stephen’s reply: “Brothers and fathers, listen to me.
 Our glorious God appeared to our ancestor Abraham in Mesopotamia before he settled in Haran.
 God told him, ‘Leave your native land and your relatives, and come into the land that I will show you.
 So Abraham left…..

 Notice that Stephen begins with Abraham.
 I’ve always found it peculiar that Stephen did not mention the earlier events of Genesis.
-But his point was in tracing the history of redemption through the Jewish people, not the root of pain and suffering.
+But his point was in tracing Yahweh’s story of redemption through the Jewish people, not the root of pain and suffering.
 And that story of grace and redemption for humanity began with Abraham.

 Even in the garden God knew the extremely high cost of restoring all things and in the previous chapter we introduced the idea of covenant.
 In the opening chapters of Genesis, God covered our first parents with animal skins which prophetically foreshadowed the coming Messiah’s work at the cross.
 Later, after the great flood the Lord God even established a covenant with the earth.
 So we see there is promised hope for both creation and humanity.
 We should recognize that God has always been concerned for both his human family as well as the earth itself and its created order, and this concern is demonstrated through covenant.

 These two streams of redemption (humanity and creation) are further developed in the Abrahamic story and woven together throughout the balance of scripture with numerous references to both the people and the land.
 The ultimate fulfillment is found in Rev. 21 with these words:

 Then I saw a new heaven and a new earth, for the old heaven and the old earth had disappeared.
 And the sea was also gone.
 And I saw the holy city, the new Jerusalem, coming down from God out of heaven like a bride beautifully dressed for her husband.